KaiWenF/Language-Byte/README.md

 ### Models
 - `WordPair`: A word pair with foreign word, translation, and category
+- `QuizQuestion`: Represents a quiz question for the quiz system
 - `Language`: A language with code, name, and speech code
 - `LanguagePair`: A pair of languages with word pairs